grosser/airbrake-user_informer/Readme.md

 Details
 =======
- - adds a new middleware to wait for exception to report (max 1s) and render error id
+ - adds a new middleware to wait for exception to report (max 1s) and render error id + adds `Error-Id` header
  - modifies `Airbrake::Rack::Middleware` to store the exceptions it sends to airbrake
  - adds `Airbrake.user_information` accessor for configuration